Find Pharaoh's Gold !

 She returned to her hometown and lived a life of leisure.
 But as the years went by, her conscience got the better of her.

-In penance for plundering the tomb, she became a benefactor to the Lock Museum of America.
+She became a benefactor to the Lock Museum of America.
 She donated the 4,000-year old Egyptian wooden lock as a Museum centerpiece.

-Just before she died, she hid the Pharaoh's gold coins in the Museum.
+Just before she died, she hid the Pharaoh's gold coins in the Museum!

 How does it work?

 You will have an hour to solve the mystery by deciphering puzzles, riddles, and codes.